Lori Kozlowski is an editor, writer, producer, and media executive, exploring storytelling in all of its forms.

 Previously, she was a digital editor and columnist for Forbes, writing about entrepreneurs, startups, and technology.

 Prior to Forbes, she was a senior editor at the Los Angeles Times, where she headed mobile technology, digital strategy, and emerging platforms for the media company.

-She has been on staff at Entrepreneur Magazine, has worked with MIT Media Lab startups, and has served as adjunct faculty at Chapman University.
+She has been on staff at Entrepreneur Magazine, has worked with MIT Media Lab startups, and has served as adjunct faculty at Chapman University and USC.

 She holds a Master of Fine Arts from the University of Southern California.

 Born and raised in Las Vegas, Nevada, she learned early to take big risks and always use sunscreen.
 She is a lover of red pens, lipstick, and lots of tea (hot or iced).